 Coccydynia.
-Coccydynia is pain that occurs in and around the tailbone.
-Frequently, there is no known cause, but it is sometimes related to trauma, infection, fractures, or hyper-mobility of the tailbone joint.
+Coccydynia is pain that occurs in and around the tailbone (the "coccyx").
+Frequently, there is no known cause, but it's sometimes related to trauma, infection, fractures, or hyper-mobility of the tailbone joint.
 Symptoms include pain during bowel movements, intercourse, sitting for long periods, and when moving from a sitting to standing position.
-Although coccydynia can frequently be treated effectively with rest, medication, and physical therapy, in rare cases, removal of the tailbone is necessary; however, pain often continues despite surgery.
+Although coccydynia can frequently be treated effectively with rest, medication, and physical therapy, in rare cases, removal of the tailbone is necessary; pain, however, often continues despite surgery.

 Pudendal neuralgia.
 Pudendal neuralgia is an uncommon disorder that impacts the nerve that runs through the genitals, urethra, anus, and perineum.
 The condition affects both men and women and can cause intense pain in the perineum, anus, testicles, penis, vagina, vulva, or urethra, particularly while sitting.
 Medication, surgery, and physical therapy can be effective in treating this condition.

 The information in this article can be applied to any impairment that significantly impacts a person's ability to sit.

 To meet the basic requirements for eligibility for Social Security disability benefits, your medical condition must prevent you from doing substantial work (generally, work that earns you over about $1,350 per month) for at least 12 consecutive months.